Ho-Ro/CPM-tools/README.md

 money to whoever is stupid enough to buy it.
 This program was written by me from scratch and doesn't contain any third party code.
 ## Who wrote this crap?
 Georg Brein.
-If you cannot resist the urge to to contact me about `tnylpo`, send mail to `tnylpo@gmx.at`.
+If you cannot resist the urge to contact me about `tnylpo`, send mail to `tnylpo@gmx.at`.